rghvndr99/hearMe/frontend/THEMES.md

-# HearMe Theme System
+# VoiceLap Theme System

 ## Overview
-HearMe features a comprehensive theme system with 5 beautiful color schemes designed to support different moods and preferences for mental health and wellness.
+VoiceLap features a comprehensive theme system with 5 beautiful color schemes designed to support different moods and preferences for mental health and wellness.

 ## Available Themes